cleancoindev/wns/docs/userguide.rst

 Now you're ready to resolve your newly created name.
 For details how, read :ref:`resolving`.

-Interacting with ENS from a DApp
+Interacting with WNS from a DApp
 --------------------------------

-An NPM module, ethereum-ens_, is available to facilitate interacting with the ENS from Javascript-based DApps.
+TODO: wanchain will provide wanchain-ens NPM module in the future An NPM module, wanchain-ens_, is available to facilitate interacting with the WNS from Javascript-based DApps.

-Interacting with ENS from a contract
+Interacting with WNS from a contract
 ------------------------------------

-The `ENS registry interface`_ provides a Solidity definition of the methods available for interacting with the ENS.
-Using this, and the address of the ENS registry, contracts can read and write the ENS registry directly.
+The `WNS registry interface`_ provides a Solidity definition of the methods available for interacting with the WNS.
+Using this, and the address of the WNS registry, contracts can read and write the WNS registry directly.

 A Solidity library to facilitate this will be available soon.

 .. _resolving:

-Resolving ENS names
+Resolving WNS names
 ===================

-This page describes how ENS name resolution works at the contract level.
+This page describes how WNS name resolution works at the contract level.
 For convenient use in DApps, an NPM package, ethereum-ens_ is available which abstracts away much of the detail and makes name resolution a straightforward process.

 Step by step
 ------------